Finding a Future of Work Speaker

 These virtual keynote speakers talk about the importance of inclusion in the workplace, not only for engagement, but for other facets of the job such as leadership development, social justice, and crisis management.

 Employees who experience meaningfulness in their work are more likely to be engaged in their jobs, and therefore more likely to become high-performing.
-These speakers share their expertise on engaging employees and provide tools to create a high-performing culture:
+These culture and inclusivity speakers share their expertise on engaging employees and provide tools to create a high-performing culture:

 As we become more aware of the importance of mental health and a strong work-life balance, emotional intelligence in a workforce that is ever changing is now more important than ever.